Why you may need a Functional Safety Assessment or Audit - FSA

-Projects involving SIL-rated safety instrumented systems (SIS) need FSA by an independent competent person because of the relatively complex nature of applying international standards.
+Projects involving SIL-rated safety instrumented systems (SIS) need FSA by an independent competent person due to the nature of risk-based international standards.

-Functional safety assessment is an important review activity which is required in IEC 61511 and IEC 61508 to be carried out at least once prior to start-up of a new or modified automated safety system.
+Functional safety assessment is an important review activity required by IEC 61511 and IEC 61508 to be carried out at least once prior to start-up of a new or modified automated safety instrumented system.

 The activity must be led by a senior, competent person, who is not involved with the step or steps being assessed.